HTTP-RPC/Kilo/README.md

     });

 # More Information
-For more information, see [the wiki](https://github.com/gk-brown/HTTP-RPC/wiki) or [the issue list](https://github.com/gk-brown/HTTP-RPC/issues).
+For more information, refer to [the wiki](https://github.com/gk-brown/HTTP-RPC/wiki) or [the issue list](https://github.com/gk-brown/HTTP-RPC/issues).